 What You'll Need

-Step 1: Boil water.
+- Step 1: Boil water.

 Fill a big pot about ⅔ of the way with water.
 Cover the pot and bring to a boil over high heat.

-Step 2: Place in eggs.
+- Step 2: Place eggs in water.

 Once the water is boiling, gently lower your eggs in, a few at a time—a small strainer or spider is ideal for the job.
-Lower the eggs all the way to the bottom of the pot so they roll quietly off the strainer (otherwise they could crack when they hit the floor).
+Lower the eggs all the way to the bottom of the pot so they roll quietly off the strainer (otherwise they could crack when they hit the pot floor).

-Step 3: Lower to a simmer.
+- Step 3: Lower to a simmer.

 Immediately set a timer for 10 minutes.
-Turn down the heat slightly so the water is simmering vigorously but not boiling like crazy—that can cause the eggs to bump into one another causing fissures and cracks.
+Turn down the heat slightly so the water is simmering vigorously but not boiling like crazy—that can cause the eggs to bump into one another, causing fissures and cracks.

-Step 4: Transfer to ice bath.
+- Step 4: Transfer to ice bath.

 While the eggs are boiling, fill a large bowl with ice water.
 When the timer goes off, use your spider or strainer to lift the eggs out of the boiling water and immediately transfer to the ice bath.
-Let cool until easy to handle and dye or decorate as you like.
+Let cool until easy to handle, and then dye or decorate as you like.
 This classic hard-boiled egg preparation yields a sturdy egg perfect for dying various shades of spring pastels.